 Where you can find them?

 Any pastelaria (coffee shop or small restaurant) has them.
 The best ones are the little shops hidden in the middle of the neighborhoods, far from the touristic area.
-Search for local faces and a simple place, you won’t regret.
+Search for local faces and a simple place, you won’t regret it.

-We stayed at Anjos, an area close to the city center, but very residencial.
-There our favorite place for breakfast was Tebas Pastelaria.
-We got to know all the attendants and everyday we tried something different.
+We stayed at Anjos, an area close to the city center, but very residential.
+Our favorite place for breakfast there was Tebas Pastelaria.
+We got to know all the attendants and every day we tried something different.
 With 5€ we could eat and drink a lot, cheap, simple and delicious food.

-If you woke up early and had a busy morning, I suggest you to stop for a quick snack.
+If you woke up early and had a busy morning, I suggest you stop for a quick snack.
 Nothing better and healthier than fresh fruits.
 Around Praça do Rossio and the Elevador de Santa Justa you can find old ladies selling great fruits.
-Not much to choose from, generally is one type per day.
+Generally is one type of fruit per day.

 While we were there strawberries and cherries were on the menu!

-The food in Lisbon is cheaper if you compare with other european capitals.
-And people do take serious the habit of having a proper meal in lunch time.
+The food in Lisbon is cheaper if you compare it with other European capitals.
+And people do take seriously the habit of having a proper meal in lunchtime.
 Walking around the city we didn’t see locals eating sandwiches or fast food.
-In the other hand the small pastelarias and tascas (local and simple restaurants) serving comfy food were all packed.
+On the other hand, the small pastelarias and tascas (local and simple restaurants) serving comfy food were always packed.

-One of our favorites restaurantes was Brick, located on Forno de Tijolo Street, far from the touristic path.
-The places has a beautiful design, pretty and delicious food.
-The daily menu always with different options of meat and vegan dishes.
+One of our favorites restaurants was Brick, located on Forno de Tijolo Street, far from the touristic path.
+The place has a beautiful design, pretty and delicious food.
+The daily menu has different options of meat and vegan dishes.
 The best part: the coffee is superb and the price affordable.

-At Cacilhas you can find several restaurants in front of the boat station, in the center of the village or you can walk alongside the river towards the bridge and find two of the best known places.
-Restaurante Atira-te Ao Rio, Lda. and Restaurante Ponto Final (cacilhas) serve portuguese cuisine in a simple atmosphere.
+At Cacilhas you can find several restaurants in front of the boat station, in the center of the village or you can walk alongside the river towards the bridge and find two well-known places.
+Restaurante Atira-te Ao Rio, Lda. and Restaurante Ponto Final (Cacilhas) serve Portuguese cuisine in a simple atmosphere.

-We arrived there almost 1pm and these restaurants were already full and with a big waiting list.
+We arrived there almost 1 pm and these restaurants were already full and with a long waiting list.
 As I was hungry we turned around and walked back to the port.
-We checked the menus and choose a Nice&Cheap one.
+We checked the menus and choose a nice one.

-The waiter arrived on our table and we already knew what to order: Fried Sardinhas + Octopus Rice + Prawns + Beer = Happy People!!!
-On a great meal for two we payed just 20€.
+The waiter arrived at our table and we already knew what to order: Fried Sardinhas + Octopus Rice + Prawns + Beer = Happy People!!!
+For a great meal for two, we paid just 20€.

 If you eat too much, take a nap on the boat while you come back to Lisbon… And to keep the great mood nothing better than a wine tasting for happy hour!

 As we are traveling and we love wine, nothing better than an afternoon break to taste the best grapes from Portugal.
-Even better when the place is in the heart of the city, on Praça do Comércio, with some tables and a range of 20 bottles.
+Even better when the place is in the heart of the city, at Praça do Comércio, and has a range of 20 bottles.
 You can relax and seep a few glasses.

 The system is really cool.
-You buy a card, pop up with some money (around 0,50€ each dose), go to the machine and get little shots of wine.
-You can see on the bottles the name, year and type of wine.
+You buy a card, pop up with some money (around 0,50€ each dose), go to the machine and get little servings of wine.
+You can see on the bottles the name, year, and type of grape.
 After trying some you can come back to your favorites